pbs-assess/git-course/README.md

 In the order to be presented, the subdirectories are:

-**beamer/git-setup/** - instructions for setting up prior to course
+**beamer/git-setup/** - instructions for setting up prior to course (filenames ending in `-17` are those from our two-day course in 2017).

 **beamer/git-outline/** - outline of course